 Construct a new reinforced concrete bridge at Farrington Highway crossing Eku Stream.
-As-built plans of the existing bridge show that the 100-year peak flow used in the design of the bridge was 2,500 cfs.
+Asbuilt plans of the existing bridge show that the 100-year peak flow used in the design of the bridge was 2,500 cfs.
 However, the calculated 100-year peak flow as part of this study that was noted in the previous section for a point just upstream of Farrington Highway is 5,201 cfs.
-Even with the use of the recommended off-line detention basin, the calculated 100-year peak flow as part of this project was found to be 3,900 cfs, which is a difference of 1,400 cfs from the capacity of the existing bridge for Eku Stream at Farrington Highway.
+Even with the use of the recommended off-line detention basin, the calculated 100-year peak flow as part of this project was found to be 3,900 cfs, which is 1,400 cfs more than the capacity of the existing bridge for Eku Stream at Farrington Highway.
 The useful life of a new bridge would be 50 years.

-Existing Eku Stream Bridge
+Eku Stream Bridge along Farrington Highway